manoj633/manoj633/README.md

 ## About Myself:

-- 👨‍🎓 I'm studied B.E.
+- 👨‍🎓 I've studied B.E.
 Electronics and Communication Engineering from <a href="http://jnnce.ac.in/jnndemo/">JNNCE</a>, Shivamogga.

 - 🔭 I’m currently working on [My Recipe Book App](https://github.com/manoj633/recipe-book)